Games Mentioned in this Article...

 Where to Play Minesweeper

 The best thing about Minesweeper is that you can play it for free!
-It’s a game as old as computers themselves and no matter what seems to change, Minesweeper remains and people still play it.
+It’s a game as old as computers themselves and no matter what seems to change, people still want to learn how to play Minesweeper.
 It’s a game for the ages.